accesscode-2-1/unit-0/2015-03-10_for-loops-methods.md

 1. To be able to properly initialize, terminate, and increment a `for` statement.
 2. To be able to use `continue` and `break`.
+3. To understand one reason why we use methods.

 Review of the `while` statement
 =